Let’s talk: 13 questions to ask your doctor about obesity

 These thirteen questions can help to start a dialogue and take the first steps towards understanding what treatment options for weight management are available.

-to your doctor about your BMI if you're under the age of 20.
+*This BMI calculator is for adults 20 years or older.
+Talk to your doctor about your BMI if you're under the age of 20.

+There are many reasons why we gain weight and sometimes, they have to do with how we feel.
 Some people use food to cope with difficult situations and soothe their feelings.
-Eating to feel better is called emotional eating - and it's the reason why we sometimes need psychological support instead of diet advice.
-Get a better understanding of how feelings play a big role in managing weight here.
+This is called emotional eating - and it's the reason why we sometimes need psychological support instead of diet advice.
+Get a better understanding of the roles feelings and stress play in managing weight.

 Regular exercise is very important for losing and managing your weight.
 To make sure that your obesity weight loss programme is as effective as possible, consider adding aerobic and resistance exercises to your routine.
 You should also move more in general.

 Find tips for getting a good start on a new exercise programme here.